I have a blender that is right on my countertop, and it makes an awful sound whenever I use it.

 Once this is done, head over to your local hardware store for one of those hinges things that go on doors.

-You will then install it on the rear wall of your enclosure but make sure not to attach it to anything yet as you still have some work left!
+You will then install it on the rear wall of your DIY blender silencer but make sure not to attach it to anything yet as you still have some work left!

-Finally, attach one end of the hinge to the top panel of your enclosure and hold it tight against the wall while attaching its other end onto your bottom panel.
+Finally, attach one end of the hinge to the top panel of your blender sound enclosure box and hold it tight against the wall while attaching its other end onto your bottom panel.

 The result?
 A perfect swinging door with nothing sticking.

-You don’t have to worry about clunky noise again, because you’ll be able to blend in silence when your blender is inside the enclosure.
+You don’t have to worry about clunky noise again, because you’ll be able to blend in silence when your blender is inside the blender sound enclosure.